VanHack/sevenSnakeProblem/README.md

 Depending on the initial cell, some moves create out-of-bounds snakes that are discarded.

-Everytime a valid snake is created, its `Sum` is stored and is then compared with the `Sum` of other valid snakes prevously identified.
+Every time a valid snake is created, its `Sum` is stored and is then compared with the `Sum` of other valid snakes prevously identified.

 As soon as the program finds a pair of snakes that do not share any cells and have the same `Sum`, it prints the position of the snakes.
 If a solution cannot be found, the text `FAIL` is printed.